tommybobbins/better_sadlamp/README.md

 ## Results

-Sunshine colour composition 22nd-April-2019 at 53°19"N 2°01'"W. Location was chosen to be away from all street lights.
+Blue skies colour composition 22nd-April-2019 at 53°19"N 2°01'"W. Location was chosen to be away from all street lights.
 The days were chosen as the skies were cloudless.
-The sunshine profile does not fit to a Guassian, but has a flat top.
-I've modelled this using a Gaussian with an inverted Gaussian.
+The blue skies profile does not fit to a Guassian, but is a plateau.
+I've modelled this using a Gaussian with an inverted Gaussian, for no reason other than a better fit.
+This is bad.

 ![Sunshine RGB output](sunshine.png "RGB values of sunshine over time")
 ![Sunshine RGB output](sunshine_22apr.png "RGB values of sunshine 22nd April 2019")
 ![Gaussian fit to RGB output](epoch_gauss.png "Gaussian fit to 22nd April 2019")

 I can't explain why the data is such a poor fit to a single Gaussian curve, seasons/latitude may play a role here.
 As always with data, it's easier to fit the data to a model with more degrees of freedom, so I've added a second gaussian, to provide the flat tops to the data.
-This is not useful, but in terms of building a better sad-lamp to model the sunshine in April in the North it's fine.
+This is not useful, but in terms of building a better sad-lamp to model the blue skies in April in the North it's fine.
 ![Non-scientifc fit](gauss_2_sine.png "Entirely unscientific fit to the data from 22nd April 2019.")
 ![Non-scientifc fit](epoch_gauss_2_sine.png "Entirely unscientific fit to the data from 22nd April 2019.")